Kaltsoon/data-management-and-databases/slides/07-join-clauses/join-clauses.md

 - In the relational model a table can have a foreign key referencing primary key in another table
 - A common query problem is to select colums from the referenced table based on the foreign key value
 - For example, _"What is the name of each course instance's teacher?"_
-- We would need to select course instance rows from the `CourseInstance` table and _join_ them with the teacher rows from the `Teacher` table based on the `teacher_number` foreign key column value
+- We would need to select course instance columns from the `CourseInstance` table and _join_ them with the teacher columns from the `Teacher` table based on the `teacher_number` foreign key column value
+- The referential integrity and _join operations_ are the key features which dinstuingish the relational database management systems from other database management systems

 ---